Y. S. Jagan Mohan Reddy: Early life

 Reddy married Bharathi on 28 August 1996.
 The couple has two daughters, the elder of whom studied undergraduate in London.

-Reddy has a younger sister, Y. S. Sharmila, who is also a politician.

 Business ventures

 Reddy first acquired Sandur Power Company Limited (SPCL), a defunct power project from its original promoter M B Ghorpade in 2001.
 SPCL later invested crores of rupees in other companies and could acquire more businesses.
 It is headed by his wife, Y. S. Bharathi.
 Reddy sold his shares in SPCL and moved away from his active direct businesses as he got more involved in politics.

 Political career

 Reddy's father Y. S. Rajasekhara Reddy, popularly known as YSR, was a two-time chief minister of Andhra Pradesh, serving from 2004 to 2009.
 He started his political career campaigning for Indian National Congress during the 2004 elections in Kadapa district.
 In 2009, he was elected as Member of Parliament from Kadapa Lok Sabha constituency.

 Following the death of his father in September 2009, he started efforts to take up the political legacy left by his father.
 The majority of the legislators favoured him to be appointed as the Chief Minister, but this choice was not approved by party leaders Sonia and Rahul Gandhi.

 Six months after his father's death, he began an odarpu yatra (condolence tour), as promised earlier, to go and meet the families of those alleged to have either committed suicide or suffered ill health on the news of his father's death.
 The Congress party's central leadership directed him to call off his odarpu yatra, an order which he defied leading to a fallout between the high command and himself.
 He went ahead with the yatra, stating that it was a personal matter.